Warbo360/git_test_Ubuntu/README.md

 Final setup hopefully for the VM for Xubuntu dev envirement Inserting text here mon july 22 24 as test ssh config worked with new dual-boot ubuntu desktop

+- This is a commit from the Ubuntu install on personal laptop